jburgy/jburgy.github.io/docs/_posts/2022-04-02-what-makes-julia-delightful.md

 I was so intrigued by the fact that Ken's "implementation of this algorithm is a compiler that translates a regular expression into IBM 7094 code. [...]
 In the compiled code, the lists mentioned in the algorithm are not characters, but transfer instructions into the compiled code."
-Pretty wild, uh.  earch algorithms like [Boyer-Moore](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm) typically keep track of offsets into the pattern being searched for instead.
+Pretty wild, uh.
+Search algorithms like [Boyer-Moore](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm) typically keep track of offsets into the pattern being searched for instead.
 Translating the original IBM 7094 into x86 taught me assembly conventions like instruction encoding, immediate operands, etc.  The result is a buggy little hack